Native compilers on NERSC systems¶

 For users who are unable to migrate their workflows to the clang/LLVM-based CCE 9 C/C++ compilers, Cray has simultaneously released a CCE 9 "classic" version, which continues to use the same compiler technology in CCE 8 and older versions.
 This version of CCE is available as the module

-cce/9.0.0-classic.
-However, users should be aware that "classic" CCE is now considered "legacy," and that future versions of CCE will likely be based on clang/LLVM.
+cce/<version>-classic.
+However, users should be aware that "classic" CCE is now considered "legacy," and that all future versions of CCE are based on clang/LLVM.
 The Cray documentation for CCE "classic" is provided here.

 The LLVM core libraries along with the compilers are available only on Cori.
 It is compiled against the GCC compiler suite and thus cannot be used with the Intel or Cray programming environments.